 For more than 25 years, Foley Freeman has helped southern Idaho consumers and businesses take advantage of protections afforded under bankruptcy law.
 Bankruptcy offers many debtors the fresh start they need to achieve financial stability, but to actually enjoy full financial opportunity, it is necessary to rebuild credit once the bankruptcy process is complete.

-At the conclusion of bankruptcy proceedings, it is imperative for consumers and businesses to begin rebuilding their credit as soon as possible.
+At the conclusion of bankruptcy proceedings, consumers and businesses must begin rebuilding their credit as soon as possible.
 Ways to reestablish credit include:

 • Open a secured credit card with a bank or credit union.
 With a secured credit card, the cardholder gives some money for the lending institution to hold, and the credit limit on the card equals that amount.
 For a secured credit card to boost your credit score, the lending institution must report the card to the three major credit bureaus.